310mc/https-310mc.github.io-tl/source/_posts/wedding_march/white_diamond.md

 {% bubble Midori surprised %}
 A capsule toy of a mascot character!?
 And a <em>super</em> rare one at that!?

-Why?
+Why, though?
 It’s not even my birthday…
 {% endbubble %}

 {% bubble Midori sigh4 %}